fitabigail/family-quiz/README.md

 2. Git add and git commit the changes made
 3. Log into [Heroku](https://dashboard.heroku.com/apps) or create a new account and log in

-4. top right-hand corner click "New" and choose the option Create new app, if you are a new user, the "Create new app" button will appear in the middle of the screen
+4. top right-hand corner click "New" and choose the option Create new app if you are a new user, the "Create new app" button will appear in the middle of the screen
-5. Write app name - it has to be unique, it cannot be the same as this app
+5. Write the app name - it has to be unique, it cannot be the same as this app
 6. Choose Region - I am in Europe
 7. Click "Create App"

 The page of your project opens.
-8. Choose "settings" from the menu on the top of the page
+8. Choose "settings" from the menu at the top of the page
-9. Go to section "Config Vars" and click button "Reveal Config Vars"
+9. Go to section "Config Vars" and click the button "Reveal Config Vars"
 10. Add another key "PORT" and value "8000"

-11. Go to section "Build packs" and click "Add build pack"
+11. Go to the section "Build packs" and click "Add build pack"
     - in this new window - click Python and "Save changes"
     - click "Add build pack" again
     - in this new window - click Node.js and "Save changes"
     - take care to have those apps in this order: Python first, Node.js second, drag and drop if needed

-12. Next go to "Deploy" in the menu bar on the top
+12. Next go at "Deploy" in the menu bar on the top
-13. Go to section "deployment method", choose "GitHub"
+13. Go to the section "deployment method", and choose "GitHub"
 14. New section will appear "Connect to GitHub" - Search for the repository to connect to
 15. type the name of your repository and click "search"
 16. once Heroku finds your repository - click "connect"